Harald-U/kubernetes-handson/docs/lab5.md

     pvc-ba7114e0-ad6a-4427-8814-3c3f681c94b0   1Gi        RWO            Delete           Bound    default/mysql-pv-claim   standard                8m57s
     ```

-4. The ToDo app will have lost connection with MySQL and its code isn't resilient enough to detect this itself.
-Therefore we need to restart the pod to force a new connection.
+4. If you refresh the ToDo app in the browser, it may have lost connection with MySQL.
+If this happened, we need to restart the pod to force a new connection.

     There is no "restart" for Pods, the solution is to delete the Pod and have Kubernetes recreate it: